2b3pro/watson-mcp-router/README.md

     yarn install
     ```

+## Dockerization

+To build and run the Watson MCP Router using Docker:

+1.  **Build the Docker Image**:
+    Navigate to the project's root directory in your terminal and run:
+    ```bash
+    docker build -t watson-mcp-router .
+    ```

+2.  **Run the Docker Container**:
+    To run the Docker container, exposing port 3000 (assuming your application listens on this port):
+    ```bash
+    docker run -p 3000:3000 watson-mcp-router
+    ```
+    You can adjust the port mapping (`-p 3000:3000`) if your application listens on a different port or if you want to map it to a different host port.

 ## Configuration

 The Watson MCP Router uses a `watson_mcprouter_config.json` file at the root of the project to define the child MCP servers it should manage.